Search here...

 My aunt came to visit me on Lolland and I had lots of fun showing her around the island.
 I spent a weekend in northeast Zealand visiting an old friend and her dog.
 I also travelled home to East Jutland for a weekend to see my family and celebrate my grandmother’s birthday in the gorgeous town of Ry.
 I spent two weekends biking around on Lolland, first a short ride of some twenty kilometres to the villages of Holeby, Sædinge and Nebbelunde, and then a 66-kilometre ride in unbearably hot weather with 30+ degrees around southern Lolland where I came by castles, a tiny local museum, six tiny marinas dotted along the coast and Lolland’s largest rock.

 On May 21st, my boss married the love of his life at their beautiful rural farm on Northeast Falster.
-I was invited along with a few of my colleagues and A. We met the day before in Gedser to explore this historic town which is the southernmost in Denmark.
+We met the day before in Gedser to explore this historic town which is the southernmost in Denmark.
 We also walked to Denmark’s southernmost point, located four kilometres from Gedser.
-After the wedding, A and I stayed overnight at my boss’ farm, and spent the next day hiking through my favourite forest in the area, Corselitze Østerskov, full of prehistoric monuments and pretty cliffs right at the edge of the forest!
+After the wedding, my partner and I stayed overnight at my boss’ farm, and spent the next day hiking through my favourite forest in the area, Corselitze Østerskov, full of prehistoric monuments and pretty cliffs right at the edge of the forest!

 Five days later, I was off to Berlin.
 June had just begun and Berlin had warmed up significantly.
 We enjoyed some summer days in the city and spent a lot of time walking around Kreuzberg and exploring Teufelsberg, a “mountain” which was built of 26.000.000 m3 rubble from demolished buildings, and which is a mecca for graffiti and street art, and arguably one of the most awesome places in Berlin!